Soham-Rana/Simple-HTTPS-Server/README.md

 ctest --test-dir build --output-on-failure

-Benchmarks
+The test suite is intended to cover both individual components and complete request/response flows.

+⚡ Benchmarking

-Performance benchmarks can be enabled with:
+Performance benchmarking can be enabled with:

 cmake -S . -B build \
     -DBUILD_BENCHMARKS=ON